InstrumentBox/Network/Sources/Web/Web.docc/Response/ValidateResponse.md

 `Request` also has one more property called `responseValidator`, which returns default validator for every request.
-The default (`StatusCodeContentTypeResponseValidator`) validator checks that status code is in 200...299 range and response's content type matches requested one.
+The default (`StatusCodeContentTypeResponseValidator`) validator checks that status code is in 200...299 range and response's content type matches the requested one.
 In case when there's no *Content-Type* header in response and/or no *Accept* header in request, validator considers status code only.

 ## Create Your Own